QuantumSavory/QuantumClifford.jl/docs/src/noisycircuits_perturb.md

 petrajectories(initial_state, circuit)
 ```

-For more examples, see the [notebook comparing the Monte Carlo and Perturbative method](https://nbviewer.jupyter.org/github/Krastanov/QuantumClifford.jl/blob/master/docs/src/notebooks/Perturbative_Expansions_vs_Monte_Carlo_Simulations.ipynb) or this tutorial on [entanglement purification for many examples](https://github.com/Krastanov/QuantumClifford.jl/blob/master/docs/src/notebooks/Noisy_Circuits_Tutorial_with_Purification_Circuits.ipynb).
+For more examples, see the [notebook comparing the Monte Carlo and Perturbative method](https://nbviewer.jupyter.org/github/Krastanov/QuantumClifford.jl/blob/master/docs/src/notebooks/Perturbative_Expansions_vs_Monte_Carlo_Simulations.ipynb) or this tutorial on [entanglement purification](https://github.com/Krastanov/QuantumClifford.jl/blob/master/docs/src/notebooks/Noisy_Circuits_Tutorial_with_Purification_Circuits.ipynb).

 ## Symbolic expansions

 The perturbative expansion method works with symbolic variables as well.
 One can use any of the symbolic libraries available in Julia and simply plug symbolic parameters in lieu of numeric parameters.
-A detailed example is available as a [jupyter notebook](https://nbviewer.jupyter.org/github/Krastanov/QuantumClifford.jl/blob/master/docs/src/notebooks/Symbolic_Perturbative_Expansions.ipynb).
+A detailed example is available as a [Jupyter notebook](https://nbviewer.jupyter.org/github/Krastanov/QuantumClifford.jl/blob/master/docs/src/notebooks/Symbolic_Perturbative_Expansions.ipynb).

 ## Interface for custom operations

-`applyop_branches!(s::Stabilizer, g::Operation; max_order=1)::Vector{Tuple{Stabilizer,Int,Real,Int}}`
+If you want to create a custom gate type (e.g. calling it `Operation`), you need to definite the following methods.

+`applyop_branches!(s::T, g::Operation; max_order=1)::Vector{Tuple{T,Symbol,Real,Int}}` where `T` is a tableaux type like [`Stabilizer`](@ref) or a [`Register`](@ref).
-where the first `Int` is the status of the operation, the `Real` is the probability for that branch, and the second `Int` is the order of that branch.
+The `Symbol` is the status of the operation, the `Real` is the probability for that branch, and the `Int` is the order of that branch.

-There is also `applynoise_branches!` which is convenient for the `NoisyGate` and `NoisyMeasurement` and so on, but you can also just make up your own noise operator simply by implementing `applyop_branches!` for it.
+There is also `applynoise_branches!` which is convenient for use in `NoisyGate`, but you can also just make up your own noise operator simply by implementing `applyop_branches!` for it.

+You can also consult the [list of implemented operators](@ref noisycircuit_ops).